Nayeem1872/Arif_Sir_Portfolio/README.md

 _No need to dig into components unless you want to._

-## Content Management (Sanity)
+## Content Management

-This template is integrated with [Sanity Studio](https://www.sanity.io/) for flexible content editing.

-- You can manage projects, skills, and other dynamic content through the Sanity dashboard.
-- The Sanity Studio is available at `/dashboard` once the project is running.
-- To set it up:
-  1. Create a project at [sanity.io](https://www.sanity.io/)
-  2. Copy the project ID and dataset name into your `.env.local` file
-  3. Run both frontend and Sanity Studio locally, or deploy them together

-You can also customize the schema or extend it for additional content types as needed.

-> [!NOTE]
-> If you want to change the refresh frequency, customize `contentRefreshInterval` in `/config/index.ts` to set how often the content is fetched from Sanity. _Default is 3600 seconds (1 hr)._
+This template uses simple TypeScript data files for content management, making it easy to customize without external dependencies.

+- Update `/data/profile.ts` for personal information
+- Modify `/data/projects.ts` to showcase your projects
+- Edit `/data/services.ts` to list your services
+- Customize `/data/technologies.ts` for your tech stack

+All content is statically generated at build time for optimal performance.

 ## Contact Form